Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Future Studies

 There are several improvements can be made to the choice of SSP models.
 The current version of \galcraft{} has embedded MILES and PEGASE-HR templates.
 In the future, we will add other empirical models such as BC03 \citep{2003MNRAS.344.1000B}, X-Shooter \citep{2022A&A...661A..50V}, and theoretical models like STARBURST99 \citep{1999ApJS..123....3L} and BPASS \citep{2017PASA...34...58E}, which can satisfy different science goals since different models have different advantages.
 Some interesting tests can also be executed, e.g., using one SSP model to generate mock cubes and fit them with another model, which can help study the effect of SSP template uncertainties on full-spectrum fitting results.

 In addition, even though we showed in Section~\ref{sec:galaxymapchemppxf} that the \alphafe-rich and \alphafe-poor populations can be well identified using two \alphafe{} bins, it is still essential to add more bins to obtain detailed \alphafe{} distributions.
-The Milky Way results in \cite{2015ApJ...808..132H} have shown that stars in the thin and thick disk have \alphafe{} values about $0.0$ and $0.2$~dex, respectively, and there are some stars with negative \alphafe{}, which is also shown in the \eglx{} catalog.
+The MW results in \cite{2015ApJ...808..132H} have shown that stars in the thin and thick disk have \alphafe{} values about $0.0$ and $0.2$~dex, respectively, and there are some stars with negative \alphafe{}, which is also shown in the \eglx{} catalog.
 However, it is challenging to use current MILES $\alpha$-variable templates to identify these two \alphafe{} sequences because most of the weights are in the bin of \alphafe{}~$=0$, and it is also difficult to assign a spectrum to particles with negative \alphafe{}.
-More \alphafe{} bins (e.g., sMILES \citealt{2023MNRAS.523.3450K}) will help on the study of \alphafe{}-\mh{} distributions for external galaxies at different components.
+Therefore, templates with more \alphafe{} bins such as sMILES \citep{2023MNRAS.523.3450K} and FSPS \citep{2009ApJ...699..486C, 2010ApJ...712..833C} will help on the study of \alphafe{}-\mh{} distributions for external galaxies at different components.

 According to Section~\ref{sec:discussionkin}, given that spectral resolution is important in stellar kinematics measurements, it is also necessary to increase both the instruments' and stellar population models' spectral resolution.
-Current IFS observations such as MUSE perform well on kinematics measurements of the galaxies' central region.
+Current IFS observations such as MUSE perform well on kinematics measurements of galaxies in the central region.
 However, to go deeper and obtain distributions of the outer regions, especially the outer thin disk, which normally has lower dispersion, one might need to use instruments and SSP templates with a higher spectral resolution to obtain more accurate kinematics maps.